 Did you know that Marilyn Monroe stayed at the Brock Plaza Niagara Falls which is now called the Crowne Plaza Hotel during her filming of the movie “Niagara” in 1953?

 If you wander through the Crowne Plaza Hotel lobby you will find more pictures with other fun facts about Niagara Falls.

+Did you know this fun fact about Niagara Falls, that it is know as the Honeymoon capital of the World?
+If you honeymoon in Niagara Falls Canada you get a "Honeymoon Certificate signed by the mayor of Niagara Falls.
 Best time to honeymoon in Niagara Falls: That all depends on you, but things book up quickly, so it is best to plan ahead.
 There are lots of heart shaped bathtubs just ask when you book the hotel.

 I hope you had fun learning some fun facts about Niagara Falls.
 Please contact me and let me know other fun facts you would like to see on my page.

 Looking for Niagra Falls History?